simonom/PyCHAM/README.md

 		concentrations in C0).
 Note, this is case sensitive, with the case matching that in the xml file

-voli = index of components with vapour pressures stated in volP
+voli = index of components with vapour pressures stated in volP (multiple indices allowed, can be absolute or relative)

 volP = vapour pressures (Pa) of components with indices given in voli